-PPG13 also states that more rigorous parking standards may be adopted where appropriate.
-Levels of parking on small non-industrial and commercial developments should be set at the discretion of the Local Authority in order to reflect local circumstances.

-Both PPS3 and PPG13 make reference to the need to achieve a balance between sustainable development, the promotion of alternative modes of transport to the private car and parking provision levels.

-Manual for Streets (MfS) published March 2007 and the companion document MfS2 published in September 20 0 by the Department of Transport, compliments PPS3.
-Together the MfS documents focuses on lightly trafficked residential streets and many of its key principles are applicable to other types of street such as high streets and lightly trafficked lanes in rural areas.
-It is the responsibility of users of MfS (1&2) to ensure that its application to the design of streets not specifically covered is appropriate.
+- to cater for developments needs.
+PPG13 also states that if significant road safety issues cannot be resolved through the use of on-street parking controls, the level of parking provision should be increased to minimise any adverse road safety impacts. - 1.7 PPG13 also states that more rigorous parking standards may be adopted where appropriate.
+Levels of parking on small non-industrial and commercial developments should be set at the discretion of the Local Authority in order to reflect local circumstances. - 1.8 PPG13 was revised in January 2011 and the central requirement to express 'maximum' parking standards for new residential development was deleted as the Government believes that local authorities are best placed to take account of local circumstances and are able to make the right decisions for the benefit of their communities. - 1.9 Both PPS3 and PPG13 make reference to the need to achieve a balance between sustainable development, the promotion of alternative modes of transport to the private car and parking provision levels. - 1.10 Manual for Streets (MfS) published March 2007 and the companion document MfS2: Wider Application of the Principles (jointly known as MfS) published in September 2010 by the Department of Transport, complement PPS3.
+MfS focuses on lightly trafficked residential streets and many of its key principles are applicable to other types of street such as high streets and lightly trafficked lanes in rural areas.
+It is the responsibility of users of MfS to ensure that its application to the design of streets not specifically covered is appropriate.
 MfS does not apply to the strategic road network.
-The design requirements for strategic roads are set out in the Design Manual for Roads and Bridges.

-Housing Audit: Assessing the Design Quality of New Homes in the North East, North West and Yorkshire and Humber, published by the Commission for Architecture and the Built Environment (CABE) in November 2005, concluded that developments in the north of England generally have poor parking provision.
+The design requirements for strategic roads are set out in the Design Manual for Roads and Bridges. - 1.11 Housing Audit: Assessing the Design Quality of New Homes in the North East, North West and Yorkshire and Humber, published by the Commission for Architecture and the Built Environment (CABE) in November 2005, concluded that developments in the north of England generally have poor parking provision.
 Specifically, consideration should be given to the calculation of the number of cars that new residential properties will actually generate, with provision made on this basis.
 Careful planning of the need for car parking together with consideration of the rest of the built environment, can significantly improve both the quality of developments and the way that they operate.